Sanjukta Mukti Fouj

 Sanjukta Mukti Fouj (SMF) (Assamese: সংযুক্ত মুক্তি ফৌজ) is the military wing of the banned outfit ULFA in Assam, India.
 It was formed on March 16, 1996 and it has three full-fledged battalions – the 7th, 28th and 709th with allocated spheres of operation in HQ- Sukhni, Tinsukia/Dibrugarh and Kalikhota respectively.
 The rest of the battalions are said to exist only on papers.

 Battalions

-This is a list of the battalions along with their allocated operation-spheres.
+This is a list of the battalions along with their allocated operation spheres.

 Ceasefire of 28th Battalion

-On June 24, 2008, the A and C company of ULFA's 28th battalion offered unilateral ceasefire and renamed themselves as “ULFA (Pro-Talk)”.
+On June 24, 2008, the A and C companies of ULFA's 28th battalion offered unilateral ceasefire and renamed themselves as “ULFA (Pro-Talk)”.
 This battalion is considered as the backbone of the outfit.